mosip/documentation/docs/versions/v1.3.0/README.md

 | mosip-onboarding                   |                                                                              |

-For details on deployment, go through the [helm charts](https://github.com/mosip/esignet/tree/v1.1.0/helm) in the eSignet repository.
+For details on deployment, refer to the [helm charts](https://github.com/mosip/esignet/tree/v1.3.0/helm) in the eSignet repository.